MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/facility-scheduling.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/scheduling-facility-create-requirement-facility-with-resource-ALL.png)

-Next, set the **Part of Same** field to **Resource Tree** in the requirement group to ensure only doctors associated to the related doctor's office are recommended in schedule assistant results.
-As an example, if Facility A is recommended in schedule assistant search results, then only doctors associated to Facility A should be paired.
-Find more details on the part of same field in requirement groups in the configuration considerations section of this article.
+Next, in order to make sure that teams of resources from different locations are not recommended for work taking place at a facility, set the **Part of Same** field (msdyn_requirementrelationship) to **Resource Tree** in the requirement group control.
+As an example, a doctor associated with Facility B should not be paired with Facility A. Find more details on the part of same field in requirement groups in the configuration considerations section of this article.

-In order to make sure that teams of resources from different locations are not recommended for work taking place at a facility, the attribute on the requirement relationship entity (msdyn_requirementrelationship) called “part of same” is leveraged.
-This attribute is exposed on the requirement group control.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/scheduling-facility-schedule-assistant-with-person.png)

-travel time is listed as the time and distance for the customer to travel to the facility. there is no travel time considered for the doctor resource, it is assumed he/she will be at the facility at the required time.
+Scheduling the requirement group creates a booking for the facility resource and the doctor resource.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/scheduling-facility-schedule-board-2-resources.png)

+As in scenario 1, travel time and distance is calculated as the time and distance for the customer to travel to the facility.
+There is no travel calculation considered for the doctor resource, it is assumed he/she will be at the facility at the required time.

-#### Scenario 4: Schedule a doctor's office with 5 specific rooms
+## Scenario 4: Schedule a doctor's office with 5 specific rooms

+In the following scenario we will consider a doctors office with 5 rooms and schedulers want to book each specific room.

+### Instructions:

- 1. Create Pool resource with pool type set to facility
+ 1. Create a resource pool with pool type set to facility to represent the overall doctors office
- 2. Create Facility resources for each room
+ 2. Create facility resources to represent each room
- 3. Add facility room resources as children to Facility Pool
+ 3. Add each room resource as resource children to the overall doctors office resource pool
- 4. On requirements, search for Facilities and only facilities
+ 4. On requirements, set resource type to facility

+First, create a resource to represent the overall doctor's office where Resource Type = Pool and Pool, Type = Facility.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/scheduling-facility-room-specific.png)

+Next, create a resource for each room in the doctor's office where Resource Type = Facility and add each room resource as a child to the overall doctors office by navigating to **Related > Resource Children**

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/scheduling-facility-room-specific-children.png)

+Create a requirement that calls for one or more rooms.
+Each requirement should call for a resource type = facility.
+If scheduling multiple specific rooms within the doctor's office, set **Part of Same** to **Same Location** to ensure each room is at the same physical address.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/scheduling-facility-requirement-2-specific-rooms.png)